Welcome to today's edition of the Rush 24-7 podcast.

 Double-digit unemployment with no plans to create any jobs.

-And Khalid Sheikh Mohammed getting full constitutional rights in a jihadist propaganda show trial in New York City.
+abandoning our troops in Afghanistan who are in harm's way, massive tax increases in Obamacare during a brutal recession that is nowhere near over, and Khalid Sheikh Mohammed getting full constitutional rights in a jihadist propaganda show trial in New York City.

-Amidst all of this, these political suicide bomber Democrats are going to vote tomorrow night to start debate on this health care plan that, if is ever signed into law, will destroy this country as you and I know it.
+Amidst all of this, these political suicide bomber Democrats are going to vote tomorrow night to start debate on this health care plan that if is ever signed into law will destroy this country as you and I know it.

-There is nothing in the polls supporting any of what they're doing and yet the Democrats persist.
+Political suicide bombers, kamikaze Democrats, call them what you want, there is nothing in the polls supporting any of what they're doing, and yet the Democrats persist.

 The destruction of free market capitalism, individualism, American exceptionalism is more important to them than even their political careers.